noirbizarre/flask-restplus/doc/documenting.rst

 For each method, the path parameter are automatically extracted.
-You can provide additional parameters (from query parameters, body or form) or additionnal details on path parameters with the ``params`` documentation.
+You can provide additional parameters (from query parameters, body or form) or additional details on path parameters with the ``params`` documentation.

 Input and output models
 ~~~~~~~~~~~~~~~~~~~~~~~